jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 At Wistia, our Video SEO feature is one of the big differentiators for us and we draw lots of new customers because of it.

-Now that’s awesome, but it’s also one of our most confusing features, because it requires the user to do a bunch of work and there are several moving parts involved.
+But it's also one of our most confusing features, because it requires the user to do a bunch of work and there are several moving parts involved.

-At one point, we were receiving twenty emails a day with folks who were confused by the Video SEO feature, or had missed a step and now it wasn’t working.
-While I can't give you exact user numbers for reference, let's just say it's a lot fewer than we have now.
+At one point, we were receiving twenty emails a day with folks who were confused by the Video SEO feature.
 I'm sure I don't have to tell this crowd - when your product isn't working as the customer expects, it's a serious problem.

 ## Video in sidebar

 So over coffee one morning, Chris and I decided to shoot a video outlining the required Video SEO feature steps.

-We based the script on the emails we were already sending, so it didn't take that long to whip it together.
+We based the script on the emails we were already sending, so it didn't really take that long to whip together.
 Maybe an hour to script, setup, and shoot.

 ## Red Arrow!